stdlibdoh/swproj-l/docs/Focus Groups/Focus_Group.md

 Group D: They prefer fetching data because it sounds more easy. <br />
 Group E: They prefer fetching data because it sounds more easy.

+## Explain modules and gauge response ##

+Group A: They think the modules include all basic expenditures made by a normal person and if we can create the app fully functional it would be a wonderfull app to use.<br />
+Group B: Generally all the modules can offer the user a big perspective of how they can save money nowadays  <br />
+Group C: They prefer phone app <br />
+Group D: They prefer phone app. <br />
+Group E: They prefer phone app.

 ## Would you prefer web based or phone app ##

 Group A: They prefer phone app. <br />